kalniei/wl-docs/docs/user/short-link.md

 }
 ```

-Each row reprezents one short link.
-Each short link has two actions avaliable: delete and edit.
+Each row represents one short link.
+Each short link has two actions available: delete and edit.
 You can also delete multiple short links - there are checkboxes for all short links.

 ### Delete Short Links

-There are two ways of deleting short links - on icon under Actions, or checkking the short link and deleting on button click above the table.
+There are two ways of deleting short links - on icon under Actions, or checking the short link and deleting on button click above the table.

 On Delete - the confirmation modal with links details will pop up.